 Sharing financial data is a common practice for companies and institutions offering financial services.
 That’s why there are some things you should consider when sharing your financial data.
-Organisations share pieces of information from your credit cards, loans, bank accounts, and other financial accounts.
+Organizations share pieces of information from your credit cards, loans, bank accounts, and other financial accounts.
 They are crucial to support various types of functions, such as:

 - Providing financial advice